NOOB4EVER69/soticode/README.md

 MIT License
 Soticode is open-source and released under the MIT License, so you can use it however you like!
 Fork it, improve it, or just explore how it works.

-if you want to know more see this docx file (soticode.docx)
+if you want to know more see this docx file [Learn More](soticode.docx)

 ## License